epiverse-trace/cleanepi/README.md

 <!-- badges: end -->

-**cleanepi** is an R package to clean, curate, and standardize tabular-data, specifically designed for epidemiological data
+**cleanepi** is an R package designed for cleaning, curating, and standardizing epidemiological data.
+It streamlines various data cleaning tasks that are typically expected when working with datasets in epidemiology.

-**cleanepi** performs several data cleaning tasks that an end-user would anticipate to be performed on a cluttered dataset.
-These include standard tasks such as: removing duplicated and empty rows and columns, removing columns with constant values, replacing missing value strings with `NA`, ensuring uniqueness of uniquely identified columns, converting `character` columns to `Date` under certain conditions, etc.
+Key functionalities of **cleanepi** include:

+1.  **Removing irregularities**: It efficiently removes duplicated and empty rows and columns, as well as columns with constant values.

+2.  **Handling missing values**: It replaces missing values with the standard `NA` format, ensuring consistency and ease of analysis.

+3.  **Ensuring data integrity**: It ensures the uniqueness of uniquely identified columns, thus maintaining data integrity and preventing duplicates.

+4.  **Date conversion**: It offers functionality to convert character columns to Date format under specified conditions, enhancing data uniformity and facilitating temporal analysis.

-**cleanepi** can also standardize column entries into specified formats, calculates age (in years, months, weeks, or days) from a given `Date` column and a reference date.
+5.  **Standardizing entries**: It can standardize column entries into specified formats, promoting consistency across the dataset.

+6.  **Age calculation**: It calculates age from a given `Date` column and a reference date, providing valuable demographic insights for epidemiological analysis.

-**cleanepi** expects input data in a form of data frame-like structure (`data.frame`, `tibble`, etc) or a `linelist` object and returns a processed data of the same type.
-It also returns an object of type `list` that reports the outcomes from every cleaning task.
+**cleanepi** operates on data frames or similar structures like tibbles, as well as linelist objects commonly used in epidemiological research.
+It returns the processed data in the same format, ensuring seamless integration into existing workflows.
+Additionally, it generates a comprehensive report detailing the outcomes of each cleaning task.

 **cleanepi** is developed by the [Epiverse-TRACE](https://data.org/initiatives/epiverse/) team at the